 Ponta da Ferraria Hot Spring

-Ponta da Ferraria is one of the hot springs on São Miguel island, but this one is special.
-Indeed, what makes it unique is that the hot water is located inside the ocean, rather than in a pool constructed by humans.
+Ponta da Ferraria is one of the hot springs on São Miguel Island, but this one is special.
+Indeed, what makes it unique is that the hot water is located within the ocean, rather than in a human-made pool.
 You can also go all the way to Mosteiros and watch the sunset.

 Sete Cidades